Veeraj270/EnhancedTraceabilitySystemForApplications/README.md

 # Enhanced Traceability System

-# Client Needs:
+## Client Needs:
 From the brief:
-"For the system to be workable we will require a lot of background systems which will include:
+>For the system to be workable we will require a lot of background systems which will include:
-Recipe system\n
+>Recipe system\n
-Approved supplier system\n
+>Approved supplier system\n
 Stock control system
 Production planning system
 Raw material specification system.